mmaaz-git/agentic-pbt/README.md

 Get a coding agent to find bugs in your codebase by mining *properties* and testing them via *Hypothesis*.

-For the artifacts from the paper, including bug reports and rankings, see the `paper` directory.
+For the artifacts from the [paper](https://arxiv.org/abs/2510.09907), including bug reports and rankings, see the `paper` directory.
 Note that the code that was used in the paper is slightly behind what is in the main folder.
 See `paper/README.md` for more details.

+To see all the bugs our agent found, see our [website](https://mmaaz-github.github.io/agentic-pbt-site).

 ## Running the agent